Legacy of the Rift.

 Lokir Ironhand

 Lokir trained the most under the wing of his father's mentor, Khajiit D'Amelio, to hone his Gifted abilities.
-Lokir quickly mastered the art of the Mirage Form, combining Khajiit's agile combat style and his own clones to create a novel fighting style of both evasion and deception.
+Lokir quickly mastered illusion magic, combining Khajiit's agile combat style and his own clones to create a novel fighting style of both evasion and deception.
 He provides utility in the form of mobility, repositioning, and DPS.

 Left-Click